reimark/writing/blog/switch-to-https-now-for-free.md

 <div class="callout">
 <strong>Update, April 2015:</strong> While you can still get a free certificate from StartSSL, these days I use <strong><a href="https://sslmate.com">SSLMate</a></strong> for my domains, at home and at work.
 They're $16/year, but it's more than worth it to be able to run <code>sslmate buy</code> and have it Just Work.
 <br/><br/>
-And: unlike StartSSL, you can reissue and revoke for free and as many times as you need. <a href="https://sslmate.com">SSLMate</a> is fantastic and I recommend the hell out of them.
+And: unlike StartSSL, you can reissue and revoke for free and as many times as you need. <strong><a href="https://sslmate.com">SSLMate</a></strong> is fantastic and I recommend the hell out of them.
 (They're not paying me, I swear!)
 </div>

 From now on, you should see a delightful lock <img src="/assets/images/blog/https/ssl-0-lock.png" /> next to [https://konklone.com](https://konklone.com) in your browser's URL bar, because I've switched this site to use HTTPS.
 I paid **$0** for the trouble.